-5. Not all differential equations are separable.
-Use deSolve to find the solution to the non-separable differential equation $x \cdot y' = 3x^2 + 2 - y$.
+5. Not all differential equation are separable.
+On page 3.1 use deSolve to find the solution to the non-separable differential equation $x \cdot y' = 3x^2 + 2 - y$.
 What does this graph look like if the integration constant is 0?
 Explain.
-Open the picture diffq2 to view the graph.

 Find the particular solution for the following equations.
 Show your work.
 Solve for y.
-Explore other differential equations on your own.
-Did you get any surprising results?
+Explore other DEs on your own.
+Do you get any surprising results?